STORING AND SERVING

 THE DO'S AND DON'TS OF CAVIAR

 S erving caviar on a bed of shaved ice either in its own tin or in a glass or Mother of Pearl server is a must.
-Avoid using metal when serving caviar, as it has adverse affects on the flavor.
+Avoid using metal when serving caviar, as it has adverse effects on the flavor.
 Traditionally caviar is served with Mother of Pearl but glass, wood, bone, shell and even gold utensils and servers work just as nicely.

 There's a deep seated school of thought that metal should never come in direct contact with caviar, be it a spoon, platter, or serving device.
 The argument is that metal imparts a very unpleasant taste on the eggs.
 Some say this is a myth, but the mere thought of a metal in proximity to fine caviar is off-putting to a vast number of aficionados.
 However, some top chefs such as Jacques Pépin believe caviar is never on the spoon long enough to affect the flavor.
-Fortunately, we offer beautiful mother of pearl spoons designed exclusively for caviar which will end the debate before it begins and let your guests focus on the delicious indulgence.
+Fortunately, we offer beautiful Mother of Pearl spoons designed exclusively for caviar which will end the debate before it begins and let your guests focus on the delicious indulgence.

 Caviar can be incorporated into endless applications.
 We recommend indulging in delicate caviars simply on fresh blini or lightly toasted brioche with a light dollop of crème fraîche or butter.
 Traditional service often includes eggs, shallots, chives, capers, or radish, while the purists prefer it straight off the spoon.
 More assertive caviar such as Hackleback and Paddlefish go great with latkes, potato chips and smoked fish.
 Other caviars such as whitefish, salmon or trout have the texture to hold up to heat and so can be applied wonderfully to sauces or topped on grilled fish.
 Check out our recipe page for some of our favorite applications.